borisreitman/webutil/README.md

 Various data format conversions.
 Use these functions to encode raw binary data, such as raw cryptogarphic keys, if you need to send them over the network.

-Note that there is a difference between Base64 encoded string, and a  Base64-URL encoded string. string.
-In particular, JSON Web Keys (JWK) use the Base64-URL encoding to represent keys (the `k` field).
+Note that there is a difference between Base64 encoded string, and a  Base64-URL encoded string.
+In particular, JSON Web Keys (JWK) use the Base64-URL encoding to represent keys.

 All functions are synchronous.